astronomer/airflow-guides/guides/logging.md

 ENV AIRFLOW__LOGGING__ENCRYPT_S3_LOGS=True
 ```

-By setting these environmental variables you can configure remote logging to two S3 buckets (`S3BUCKET_NAME` and `S3BUCKET_NAME_2`).
-Like in the previous section Airflow uses the connection ID `AIRFLOW__LOGGING__REMOTE_LOG_CONN_ID` and the remote log folder `AIRFLOW__LOGGING__REMOTE_BASE_LOG_FOLDER` (starts with `s3://`) that were provided to create a S3TaskHandler and replace the default FileTaskHandler.
+By setting these environment variables you can configure remote logging on two S3 buckets (`S3BUCKET_NAME` and `S3BUCKET_NAME_2`).
-Additionally a second remote log folder `AIRFLOW__LOGGING__REMOTE_BASE_LOG_FOLDER_2` is set as an environmental variable to be retrieved from within `log_config.py`.
-Importantly the `AIRFLOW__LOGGING__LOGGING_CONFIG_CLASS` is replaced with your custom `LOGGING_CONFIG` class you will define in the next step.
+Additionally a second remote log folder `AIRFLOW__LOGGING__REMOTE_BASE_LOG_FOLDER_2` is set as an environment variable to be retrieved from within `log_config.py`.
+Importantly, the `AIRFLOW__LOGGING__LOGGING_CONFIG_CLASS` is replaced with your custom `LOGGING_CONFIG` class that you will define in the next step.

 Lastly, create a `log_config.py` file.
-While you can put this file anywhere in your Airflow project as long as it is not within a folder listed in `.dockerignore`, it is best practise to put it outside of your `dags/` folder to prevent computing resources from being used unnecessarily by having the scheduler parse the file.
-A common place it would be `include/`.
-Make sure to adjust the COPY statement in the previous step, depending on where you decide to store this file.
-Within the file create and modify a deepcopy of `DEFAULT_LOGGING_CONFIG` as follows:
+While you can put this file anywhere in your Airflow project as long as it is not within a folder listed in `.dockerignore`, it is best practise to put it outside of your `dags/` folder, such as `/include`, to prevent the scheduler wasting resources by continuously parsing the file.
+Make sure to adjust the COPY statement in the previous step depending on where you decide to store this file.

+Within `log_config.py`, create and modify a deepcopy of `DEFAULT_LOGGING_CONFIG` as follows:

 ```python
 from copy import deepcopy